dzungdinhh/Cell-Instance-Segmentation/README.md

 A solution to Sartorius - [link](https://www.kaggle.com/c/sartorius-cell-instance-segmentation) of the competition:

 In this solution, I implemented Mask RCNN, a model was developed on top of Faster RCNN.
-The notebook is satorius.ipynb.
+The notebook is satorius.ipynb, and [here](https://www.kaggle.com/cowfrica/satorius-models) is the model.

 Result: